 David Niven recalled in one of his funniest anecdotes that his private parts got frostbitten during the skiing scene, which was shot on an extremely cold day in the Italian Alps.
 He said that, reasoning that alcohol made you feel warm, he dipped the "parts" in a glass of whiskey.
 He said that it worked but the pain was excruciating.

 Peter Sellers modeled the character of Clouseau on the trademark of a box of matches which includes an image of Captain Matthew Webb, who in 1875 became the first person to swim the channel (his heroic mustache and proud stance are both mimicked).
 To lose weight, Sellers took dieting pills for a year.

 Peter Ustinov was originally selected for the role of Inspector Clouseau.
-However, in January 1963, Ustinov was fired because the Mirsch Company sued him for damages after being pulled out of production.
+However, in January 1963, Ustinov was fired because the Mirsch Company sued him for $175, 000 in damages after being pulled out of production.
 During production in Rome, Peter Sellers replaced him and ended up playing Inspector Clouseau in all of the Pink Panther movies.